xuezhen2018/Rock-segmentation-visual-system/README.md

 If you have problems in downloading the dataset, please contact us at any time to zfxue0903@zju.edu.cn.

-If you find our work is helpful for you, please kindly cite our paper:
+If you find our work helpful for you, please kindly cite our paper:

 @inproceedings{xue2021rsvs,
   title = {Rock segmentation visual system for assisting driving in TBM construction},